julzaza/wildwitchherbs/_posts/2025-07-01-witchs-herbal-starter-kit.md

 ## Common Modern Misreadings

 - These herbs are not all “safe for everyone” — some are toxic.
-- Folk practice did not treat all herbs as recreational — most were ceremonial or protective.
+- Folk practice did not treat all herbs as recreational, most were ceremonial or protective.
 - Traditional witchcraft often included subtle dreamwork and protective magic, not always overt hallucinogens.

-In many traditions, plant gathering followed strict ritual timing — especially around the equinox, when the first plants were treated as threshold medicines rather than common herbs.
+In many traditions, plant gathering followed strict ritual timing, especially around the equinox, when the first plants were treated as threshold medicines rather than common herbs.

 Explore **[Spring Equinox Foraging: Folklore of Early Plants](/spring-equinox-foraging-folklore/)** to learn more about seasonal restrictions.